How to Clean a Washing Machine

 Clean the Inside of a Washing Machine

 When you think about it, needing to clean a washing machine makes perfect sense.
 The machine cleans off the dirt on your clothes, and that dirt obviously needs somewhere to go.
 Washing machines can easily collect dirt, bacteria and even fungus after some time.
-If you arent careful to clean a washing machine, there could be some major consequences.
-Here are 13 tips for cleaning those hard-to-wash items.
+If you aren’t careful to clean a washing machine, there could be some major consequences.

 Two Methods to Clean Your Washing Machine